 There are a lot of really good, really affordable beauty products out there.
-However, not all of them can say they boast over thousands of positive reviews online, but e.l.f.'s Poreless Putty Primer can.
+However, not all of them can say they boast over 27,000 reviews online, but e.l.f.'s Poreless Putty Primer can.

 One callout on the packaging: It's not particularly friendly for long-nailed folks, so I recommend using a tiny spatula (like ones that sometimes are included with moisturiser) to scoop out the product.
 This is probably a good thing to do even if you have short nails since it can minimise bacteria transferring from hands into the jar.